Loves his new family

 Noodle’s ODH mom tells us, “Noodle entered our family just like he always belonged.
 He ignored the cats and they were not afraid of him.
 He gets along great with the other dogs and they accepted him the same way we humans have!”
 Little Noodle came to their home very fearful of being touched by people he does not know and they’ve been working with him, gradually teaching him that touch is okay.
 With patience, they can now clean around his eyes with only an occasional lip curl and their mobile groomer was able to give him a full groom recently.
 With time, his people think he will learn to trust again.

-“He sleeps on the human bed with everyone else and has to touch a human at all times, if we move over, he moves over.
-He is amazing on a leash and minds pretty well, he really wants to please.
-Noodle has turned into a little dog with a great big bark and he lets you know when anything happens, the dryer goes off, the window blinds clank in the breeze, no one will ever sneak up on us.
-I am thankful that he did not end up in an apartment setting!
-We live in the country so his barking does not bother us and our resident dog Sam is happy because he’s quite a barker also.
+Noodle was initially pretty skinny and his ODH people were told that he was a picky eater.
+With a little trial and error, they worked out the best prescription food for him and think that before long he’ll be at his target weight.
+Now that he is eating the right food, his fur has improved and he has more energy: “It’s sometimes hard to believe that he’s a senior with health issues!
+Noodle sleeps on the human bed with everyone else and has to touch a human at all times, if we move over, he moves over.
+He is amazing on a leash and minds pretty well – he really wants to please.
+Noodle has turned into a little dog with a great big bark and he lets you know when anything happens, the dryer goes off, the window blinds clank in the breeze.
+No one will ever sneak up on us!”
+Noodle’s people are grateful that he did not end up in an apartment, as they live in the country and his barking doesn’t bother anyone.
+The resident dog Sam is happy about it, because he’s a barker too!

-“We love this little guy so much and hope that we will have many years with him thanks to Old Dog Haven and the medical care that they are able to provide because of the donations receive from caring people.”
+“We love this little guy so much and hope that we will have many years with him thanks to Old Dog Haven and the medical care he is able to receive because of donations by caring people.”